Kynuska/FS25_SeasonalCropStress/README.md

 - [Mod Plan & Phase Roadmap](FS25_SeasonalCropStress_ModPlan.md) — full technical blueprint for all four phases
 - [CLAUDE.md](CLAUDE.md) — architecture guide and contributor notes for AI-assisted development
+- [DEVELOPMENT.md](DEVELOPMENT.md) — session-by-session build tracker and TODO list

 ---

 ## 📝 License & Credits

 **Author:** TisonK
-**Version:** 1.0.0.0 (Phase 1)
+**Version:** 1.0.0.0 (Phases 1–3)

 © TisonK — All Rights Reserved.

 This mod is provided for personal use.
-Redistribution, modification, or reupload without explicit permission from the author is not permitted.
+Redistribution, modification, or reupload without explicit written permission from the author is not permitted.

 ---